19hours/sg-statutes/Acts/Income Tax Act.md

 (g)

-Capital expenditure on the provision of any PIC automation equipment
+Capital expenditure on the provision of any PIC automation equipment (including any expenditure that is treated as expenditure incurred on the provision of PIC automation equipment under section 19A(16A))

 Section 19A(2B)